lewisPrescott707/movies_android_example/README.md

 3.Click on a movie item in the list to view detailed information about that movie.

 Enjoy exploring the world of movies!

+### Acknowledgments
+- This app relies on the OMDB API for movie data.
+- Thanks to the open-source community for providing the libraries and tools used in this project.
+### Contact
+If you have any questions, suggestions, or issues, please feel free to contact us at tamerlan.software@gmail.com .